Generative Autoregressive Transformers for Model-Agnostic Federated MRI Reconstruction: Theory

 \subsection{Federated Generative Autoregressive Transformers}

-FedGAT is a model-agnostic FL technique that enables collaborative training of heterogeneous model architectures across sites by leveraging a decoupled two-tier strategy.
-During the first tier, using a server-client topology, a site-prompted global prior based on generative autoregressive transformers (GAT) is decentrally trained so as to capture the distribution of multi-site MR images (Fig. \ref{fig:FedGAT_gen}\textbf{a}).
-The FL server sends the trained global prior to individual sites at the end of the first tier.
-During the second tier, site-specific reconstruction models are locally trained with the aid of this global GAT prior (Fig. \ref{fig:FedGAT_gen}\textbf{b}).
-At each site, a reconstruction model of preferred architecture is pre-trained on the local dataset, and later fine-tuned on a hybrid dataset containing both the local dataset and synthetic datasets from other sites generated via the prior.
-The architecture of the site-prompted GAT prior, and image synthesis and two-tier training procedures for FedGAT are detailed in subsections below.
+FedGAT is a model-agnostic FL technique that supports collaborative training of heterogeneous architectures across sites via a two-tier strategy.
+In the first tier, a federated GAT prior is trained to capture the distribution of multi-site MR images (Fig. \ref{fig:FedGAT_gen}\textbf{a}).
+In the second tier, site-specific reconstruction models are locally trained (Fig. \ref{fig:FedGAT_gen}\textbf{b}).
+Each site starts training a reconstruction model of preferred architecture on its local dataset, then continues training on a hybrid dataset of local data and synthetic data from other sites generated via the prior.
+The architecture and training procedures are detailed below.